 Miles Redemption with Virgin Atlantic Flying Club - How It's Done

 Virgin is an often-overlooked airline for points redemptions because they seem not to play with any other airlines.
-This isn’t actually accurate however, as they have great partnerships with a dozen different airlines from different alliances to be utilized.
+However, this isn’t actually accurate as they have great partnerships with a dozen different airlines from different alliances to be utilized.
 In this article, we’ll show which deals are worthwhile and how to find them.

 Most notable is the partnership with Delta and Air France/KLM.
-Delta holds a 49% stake in the airline, and Air France/KLM are close partners due to Virgins inclusion in the SkyTeam transatlantic joint venture.
-Virgin Atlantic is also a partner of its former stakeholder Singapore Airlines, as well as Japan’s All Nippon Airways and Virgin Australia, with all of whom they also share frequent flyer partnerships.
+Delta holds a 49% stake in the airline, and Air France/KLM are close partners due to Virgin's inclusion in the SkyTeam transatlantic joint venture.
+Virgin Atlantic is also a partner of its former stakeholder Singapore Airlines, as well as Japan’s All Nippon Airways and Virgin Australia, with all of whom it also shares frequent flyer partnerships.

 Book Award Travel You Didn't Know Existed

 Chat directly with our team of Travel Hackers to book impossible travel for points.

 A round-trip in Business Class with Virgin Atlantic between New York and London will set you back 95,000 miles in standard season or 115,000 in peak season.
 In addition to the miles, taxes and fuel surcharges are levied so you’ll be looking at paying in excess of $1,500 USD in addition to the miles.